 Andrea Leadsom MP recently shared that “Hinkley C is only the first in a series of proposed new nuclear projects in the pipeline.
 It will blaze a trail for further nuclear development.”
 A frightening choice of words!

-Plans for Hinkley C on the Somerset coast are already well underway, a Government backed fixed price for the power to be generated has been offered to the investors who are willing to build. £2.5 billion has already been spent, ground works have commenced, and a consortium of the majority French State Owned EDF and China General Nuclear (CGN) have now given the go ahead to undertake this enormous infrastructure project.
-The Government completes the picture, having given its go-ahead for Hinkley in September and it's all back on again with the addition of 'significant new safeguards.'
+Let's recap on last year, plans for Hinkley C on the Somerset coast were already well underway, a Government backed fixed price for the power to be generated had been offered to the investors who were willing to build. £2.5 billion had already been spent, ground works have commenced, and a consortium of the majority French State Owned EDF and China General Nuclear (CGN) had given the go ahead to undertake this enormous infrastructure project.
+The Government completed the picture, having given its go-ahead for Hinkley last September and it was all back on again with the addition of 'significant new safeguards.'